 In December 2014, we incorporated EHang in the Cayman Islands as our offshore holding company to facilitate offshore financing and listing.
-In the same month, we established Ehfly.
+In the same month, we established Ehfly Technology Limited, or Ehfly Technology.

-From 2015 to 2020, we established the following principal subsidiaries to conduct our principal business of AAV manufacturing and sales and the provision of AAV commercial solutions and related services:
+From 2015 to 2021, we and EHang GZ, or the VIE, established the following entities to engage in the business of AAV manufacturing and sales and the provision of AAV commercial solutions and related services:

-- In October 2015, Ehfly established a wholly-owned subsidiary in China, EHang Intelligent, our WFOE.
-EHang Intelligent is engaged in the research, development, manufacture and sale of AAVs, and the research and development of software, communication technology and autonomous control technology related to air mobility and intelligent aviation. - In January 2016, we obtained control over EHang GZ, our VIE, through EHang Intelligent by entering into a series of contractual arrangements with EHang GZ and its shareholders.
-EHang GZ is primarily engaged in the research, development, manufacture and sale of AAVs, and the research and development of AAV operating systems and infrastructure. - In July 2016, EHang GZ established EHang Egret, to provide aerial media solutions and related services. - In March 2018, EHang Intelligent established EHang Tianyu, to provide logistics solutions and related services. - In June 2020, EHang Intelligent, jointly with two other parties, established EHang Yunfu to manufacture passenger-grade AAVs.
+- In October 2015, Ehfly Technology established a wholly-owned subsidiary in China, EHang Intelligent, our WFOE.
+EHang Intelligent is engaged in the research, development, manufacture and sale of AAVs, and the research and development of software, communication technology and AAV technologies related to air mobility and intelligent aviation. - In January 2016, we obtained control over EHang GZ through EHang Intelligent by entering into a series of contractual arrangements with EHang GZ and its shareholders.
+EHang GZ is primarily engaged in the research, development, manufacture and sale of AAVs, and the research and development of AAV operating systems and infrastructure. - In July 2016, EHang GZ established EHang Egret, to provide aerial media solutions and related services. - In March 2018, EHang Intelligent established Xi'an EHang Tianyu Intelligent Technology Co., Ltd., to provide aerial logistics solutions and related services. - In June 2020, EHang Intelligent, jointly with two other parties, established EHang Yunfu to manufacture mainly passenger-grade AAVs. - In March 2021, EHang GZ established Guangdong EHang General Aviation Co., Ltd., to provide operational flight services with AAVs.

 Under PRC laws and regulations, our PRC subsidiaries may pay cash dividends to us out of their respective accumulated profits.
 However, the ability to our PRC subsidiaries to make such distribution to us is subject to various PRC laws and regulations, including the requirement to fund certain statutory funds, as well as potential restriction on currency exchange and capital controls imposed by the PRC government.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China- We rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material adverse effect on our ability to conduct our business" and "Item 4.
+Key Information-D. Risk Factors-Risks Relating to Doing Business in China- We rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material adverse effect on our ability to conduct our business" and "Item 4.
 Information on the Company-B. Business Overview-PRC Regulation-Dividend Distribution."
-As a result of our contractual arrangements with the VIE and its shareholders, EHang is regarded as the primary beneficiary of the VIE, and we treat the VIE and its subsidiaries as our consolidated affiliated entities under U.S. GAAP.
+As a result of our contractual arrangements with the VIE and its shareholders, we are regarded as the primary beneficiary of the VIE, and we treat the VIE and its subsidiaries as our consolidated affiliated entities under U.S. GAAP.
 We have consolidated the financial results of the VIE and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.

 On December 12, 2019, our ADSs commenced trading on the Nasdaq Global Market under the symbol "EH."
 We raised approximately US\$33.9 million in net proceeds from the issuance of new shares in our initial public offering after deducting underwriting commissions and the offering expenses payable by us.
-In January 2020, the underwriters exercised their over-allotment option and we raised approximately US\$1.0 million in net proceeds from the issuance of new shares after deducting underwriting discounts and offering expenses payable by us.
+In January 2020, the underwriters exercised their over-allotment option and we raised approximately US\$1.0 million in net proceeds from the issuance of new shares after deducting underwriting expenses payable by us.